johlym/johnathan.org/_posts/2016-01-06-have-you-ever.md

 There are things I want to write about, but the motivation really isn’t there.
 I know at the core it’s all about “just doing it,” but I had a hard time pushing myself in the majority of 2015.

-Remembering what the [start of 2015][3] was like, I was firing things off left and right, really kicking ass, and I was enjoying it.
+Remembering what the [start of 2015][3] was like, I was firing things off left and right, really kicking @$$, and I was enjoying it.
 I even remember the post I did about someone [wearing Ugg boots to an interview][4].
 That was today, one year ago.
 I also had a morning routine.
 Perhaps that’s the key, right there.
 I knew I had to leave for work early, and I knew the best time to sit and write was in the morning, so I sat down before the rooster woke and wrote.
 It was amazing what I could get done in 30-45 minutes.

 In 2015 I wrote about 90,000 words, give or take.
 I’d like to see myself add another 100,000 this year.
 Based on some iPhone calculator math, if I started tomorrow, that’s a mere 279 words per day.
 I’ve already crossed that line in this post.